 ART AFTER STONEWALL (1969-1989), debuting in New York this April and later this year at Miami's Patricia & Phillip Frost Art Museum FIU, is a profound exhibition exploring the Civil Rights Movement immediately following the Stonewall Riots in New York City, and Miami's art enthusiasts were there to show their support at Thomas Fuchs and Michou Mahtani's latest installment of their Tavolo artist's dinner series.

-“My family is from Lebanon, Jamaica and India- places where gay isn't even allowed,” Mahtani says.
-"This exhibition is timed for the 50thanniversary of the Stonewall Riots, and we want to get behind as many causes as we can in this new era of segregation- before they're made martyrs.”
+TFC's Tavolo dinners have become a hotbed for the Miami arts community, collectors and creatives alike gather in Fuchs and Mahtani's glass-walled Brickell high-rise to view artists' private collections and advocate for upcoming exhibitions.
+The Stonewall event, held on a warm night this spring, was particularly important to both hosts and guests.
+"My family is from Lebanon, Jamaica and India- places where gay isn't even allowed;' Mahtani, Partner and Global Brand Director of TFC, says.
+"This exhibition is timed for the 50th anniversary of the riots, and we want to get behind as many causes as we can in this new era of segregation- before they're made martyrs:'